Welcome to ICULTA 2026

 14-17

-Tutorial II: Tim Wernicke
+Tutorial I: Tim Wernicke

 Introduction to Semiconductor UV-LED Technologies

-Tutorial VI: Paula Zwicker
+Tutorial III: Paula Zwicker

-Microbicidal Efficacy of far-UV-C in vitro – an Alternative for Chemical Disinfection
+Microbicidal Efficacy of Far-UV-C in Vitro – An Alternative for Chemical Disinfection

 Annual General Meeting